pdjr-n2k/TMP106/README.md

 Note that a DS18B20 temperature sensor can be connected to any terminal block and will always report on its configured sensor channel.

-The total maximum length of all sensor connection wires is limited and depends somewhat on environmental temperature and electrical noise.
+The total length of the OneWire bus is limited and the maximum length of all sensor connection depends somewhat on environmental temperature and electrical noise.
 Twenty metres total wire length should be feasible in all situations using twisted pair cable.

 ## Temperature reporting

-**TMP106** treats each connected temperature sensor as an independent device identified by a unique, user configured, address known in NMEA parlance as an instance number.
+**TMP106** treats each connected temperature sensor as an independent device and maintains a persistent mapping between a sensor's OneWire hardware address and its unique, user configured, NMEA address (NMEA refer to this as an instance number).

 PGN 130316 temperature reports are broadcast regularly for each sensor at user defined time intervals.